 1. Introduction

-It is known that news signal tend to be incorporated in prices in less than a day [1].
+Previous research has demonstrated (see [2]) that news signal tend to be incorporated in prices quickly, making it advantageous to trade news intraday.

-We focus here in this paper on specific intraday market reaction to a Ravenpack equity-specific news flow at the minute level.
+We focus here in this paper on specific intraday market reaction to a Ravenpack equity-specific news flow: we follow Hautsch and Gross-Klussmann (see [1]) methodology to build intraday abnormal return and volatility at the minute level.

 The paper is organized as follows: